cilium/cilium/Documentation/architecture.rst

 Integration with Container Platforms
 ------------------------------------

+Cilium is deeply integrated with container platforms like Docker or Kubernetes.
+This enables Cilium
-Cilium can be tightly integrated to a particular container platform like Docker or Kubernetes, which enables Cilium to perform network forwarding and security in a way that it well-integrated with the identity and service abstractions that are native to the container platform.
+to perform network forwarding and security using a model that maps direction to notions of identity (e.g., labels) and service abstractions that are native to the container platform.

 In this section, we will provide more detail on how Cilium integrates with Docker and Kubernetes.